pendragon-andyh/junox/README.md

 - I am tempted to move to [TypeScript](https://www.typescriptlang.org/) (that would have identified many of my bugs).
 Also, it should be a small step to go from TypeScript for the synth-engine to [AssemblyScript](https://assemblyscript.org/).

 If anyone has ideas or feedback then I'm always happy to listen.

+## Background

+This project was originally started by [Daniele Zannotti](https://github.com/dzannotti/junox).
+We chose the Juno-60 because it is a very simple synth that (still) manages to sound really good - and I had previously done [some analysis](https://github.com/pendragon-andyh/Juno60) of that synth.